baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

 available in the [Vinnova Publication] for more details.

 In the project, we got a lot of data from electric scooters with front facing cameras.
-My main contribution on the project are the computer vision outputs.
+My main contribution to the project are the computer vision outputs.
 This means working mostly on object detection, distance estimation, object tracking, and video stabilization.
 Below are some of the examples of the data we processed, as shown in the paper.